TERMS & CONDITIONS

 1.1 Valid for all bookings irrespective of how they are undertaken:

-a) The description of the experience and supporting documentation provided by the Tour Organiser form the basis of the respective offer insofar as they are available to the Customer at the time of booking.
+a) The description of the experience and supporting documentation provided by the Tour Organizer form the basis of the respective offer insofar as they are available to the Customer at the time of booking.

 b) The Customer is responsible for all of his/her own contractual obligations as well as those of any fellow travellers on behalf of whom the Customer has booked insofar as he assumes these obligations by way of a separate and explicit declaration.

-c) Should the content of the Tour Organiser’s declaration of acceptance differ from the content of the booking, this constitutes a new offer on the part of the Tour Organiser to which he is bound for a period of no less than ten days.
+c) Should the content of the Tour Organizer’s declaration of acceptance differ from the content of the booking, this constitutes a new offer on the part of the Tour Organizer to which he is bound for a period of no less than ten days.
 The contract under the new terms becomes valid when the Customer signals his acceptance within the binding period either by an explicit declaration or a downpayment.